ligato/docs/docs/user-guide/concepts.md

 ## Client v2

 Client v2 defines an API for configuration management of VPP and Linux plugins.
-It abstracts, from you, the configuration transport details between the APIs and plugins.
+It abstracts the configuration transport details between the APIs and plugins.

 The API calls are split into two groups: